aavzz/notifier/README.md

 ### notifyd setup
 **notifyd** uses */etc/notifyd.conf* as default configuration file.
 The configuration file is in the TOML format:
 ```
+# If you don't plan to use beeline, you can safely comment out this section
 [beeline]
 #Your beeline login
 login = "foo"